 Some of these changes may be intended, while others are unintended.
 It is also important to consider how consequential/inconsequential the results are and who/what is directly (or indirectly) impacted.

 - If a business closes its doors one day a week instead of remaining open every day, the effect will likely decrease power consumption.
-If measurements support it, perhaps trialing one day a month, to begin with, and revisiting the metrics in six months.
+If measurements support it, perhaps trialing one day a month, to begin with, and revisit the metrics in six months.

 2. What if…